Phill93/ansible-clusterhat/README.md

 Role Name
 =========

-his Role installs and conigurate all necessary software to use the Raspberry [Clusterhat](https://clusterhat.com)
+This Role installs and conifgurate all necessary software to use the Raspberry [Clusterhat](https://clusterhat.com)

 Requirements